erinlouise11/MatrixCalculator-console/README.md

 # MatrixCalculator-console

-Matrix addition, subtraction and multiplication (console version)
+COnsole based version of a matrix calculator.
+It does addition, subtraction and multiplication operations.

-This is a basic console based applications to do simple matrix operations.
+## Running the application

-To run: Download .ZIP and run the solution(.sln) file through Visual Studio.
+This program needs to be run through Visual Studio.
+Once you have downloaded the .zip, open the .sln file in VS and you can run it from there.

-This is primarily for open source use.
+*This was just a quick preoject I did for fun*